What they are, and how you can get one.

-In today’s competitive real estate market, Sellers typically won’t accept offers that are contingent on the sale of a Buyer’s existing home – so a bridge loan can be a crucial tool for getting your offer accepted.
+In today’s competitive real estate market, Sellers typically won’t accept offers that depend on the sale of a Buyer’s existing home.
+It’s just too much risk; What if the sale falls through?
+In these situations, a bridge loan companies can provide a crucial tool for getting your offer accepted.

 In what states are bridge loans available?

 Accunet’s most popular bridge loan money source will make bridge loans on primary residences located in:

 Unfortunately, we currently do not have any bridge loan lender for Florida properties, the fourth state in which Accunet lends.

 If Accunet is providing a first mortgage on the new property you’re buying, we can facilitate getting your income and credit documentation to the bridge loan lender with your permission.
 If you don’t need a mortgage on your new property, you’ll work directly with the bridge loan lender.

 Questions?
 Contact Accunet for step-by-step guidance through our bridge loan program.

 Key features of our most popular bridge loan lender’s product: